Former US President Jimmy Carter admitted to hospital for brain procedure | DW | 12.11.2019

 Unflappable faith

-Almost 40 years after he left office, the former president still continues to teach at a Sunday school on a twice monthly basis at Maranatha Baptist Church in his small hometown of Plains in southwest Georgia.
+Almost 40 years after he left office, the former Democratic president still continues to teach at a Sunday school on a twice-monthly basis at Maranatha Baptist Church in his small hometown of Plains, in southwest Georgia.

-"We just need the whole country to be in prayer for him," Lowden said in a telephone interview.
+"We just need the whole country to be in prayer for him," Lowden told The Associated Press in a telephone interview.

-The church confirmed that Carter will not be teaching his Sunday school class this week.
+The church confirmed Carter will not be teaching his Sunday school class this week.

-Carter is resting comfortably, and his wife, Rosalynn, is with him, the hospital where the 95-year-old is being treated said.
+Carter is resting comfortably, and his wife, Rosalynn, is with him, the hospital said.

-The 95-year-old was the 39th president of the United States, holding office from 1977 until 1981, when he was replaced by Ronald Reagan.
+Carter was the 39th president of the United States, holding office from 1977 until 1981, when he was replaced by Republican Ronald Reagan.

 jsi/cmk (AFP, Reuters, AP)